 Keep your drains flowing smoothly.
 Easier said than done when it comes to the high-traffic kitchen.
-There’s food particles, soap, and the worst culprit – grease.
+When it comes to a clogged kitchen sink, there are food particles, soap, and the worst culprit – grease.

 But you can detect a potential problem even before it hits by recognizing the symptoms of a clogged drain.

 A slow drain or clogged drain in the kitchen will likely smell.
 That’s because water isn’t properly draining and gets trapped, becoming stagnant.
-This is especially true in the kitchen sink where food particles can accumulate and are often trapped along with grease in the drain.
+This is especially true in the kitchen sink, where food particles can accumulate and are often stuck along with grease in the drain.